top of page

 Irrigation

+1. Adjust Watering Levels: Increase the time between watering to align with the cooler weather and shorter days.
 If a plant is not actively growing, its water needs are much lower.
 Winter is also when we get most of our rain.
 So between the slow growth/dormancy and rain, it may be possible to discontinue all supplemental irrigation.
 At the very least, reduce it considerably.
 Check the soil around your plants.
-If it’s damp a foot or two below the surface, you do not need to irrigate.
+You do not need to irrigate if it’s damp a foot or two below the surface.
+Remember, desert natives thrive with deep, infrequent waterings, allowing the soil to dry out between sessions.
+If there is any doubt about watering, do not.
+It is better to underwater than over water, especially in cold weather.

-Remember to always turn off your irrigation system for at least 48 hours after the rain.
+4. This is our "rainy" season.
+Always turn off your irrigation system for at least 48 hours after the rain.
 If you don’t have a “smart” timer or rain gauge, now is the time to check with your local water district for rebates.

 Flowering